-INTRODUCTION TO INSTRUCTIONAL PLANNING AND DELIVERY
+EDU 509 3 INTRODUCTION TO INSTRUCTIONAL PLANNING AND DELIVERY

 This course prepares teacher candidates with strategies to plan and design instruction based upon knowledge of the content, students, community, and curriculum goals.
-The teacher candidates develop lessons for delivery in the classroom utilizing a variety of instructional strategies needed to enhance the development of critical thinking and problemsolving skills, which are required in the current standardsbased curriculum.
+The teacher candidates develop lessons for delivery in the classroom utilizing a variety of instructional strategies needed to enhance the development of critical thinking and problemsolving skills, which are required in the current standards-based curriculum.

-EDU 509A

-FIELD PRACTICUM I (ELEMENTARY)
+EDU 509A 0 FIELD PRACTICUM I (ELEMENTARY)

 Field experience in a classroom of a local elementary school under the guidance and supervision of an experienced teacher and university supervisor.
 This field experience will consist of 40 contact hours (4 hours per day, one day per week) over a ten-week period.
 Concurrent enrollment: EDU 509.
-Each semester.

-EDU 509B FIELD PRACTICUM I (MIDDLE SCHOOL)
+EDU 509B 0 FIELD PRACTICUM I (MIDDLE SCHOOL)

 Field experience in a classroom of a local middle school under the guidance and supervision of an experienced teacher and university supervisor.
-This field experience will consist of 40 contact hours (4 hours per day, one day per week) over a tenweek period.
+This field experience will consist of 40 contact hours (4 hours per day, one day per week) over a ten-week period.
 Concurrent enrollment: EDU 509.
-Each semester.

-FIELD PRACTICUM I (SECONDARY)
+EDU 509C 0 FIELD PRACTICUM I (SECONDARY)

 Field experience in a classroom of a local secondary school under the guidance and supervision of an experienced teacher and university supervisor.
 This field experience will consist of 40 contact hours (4 hours per day, one day per week) over a ten-week period.
 Concurrent enrollment: EDU 509.
-Each semester.

-EDU 509D FIELD PRACTICUM I (K-12)
+EDU 509D 0 FIELD PRACTICUM I (K-12)

 Field experience in a classroom of a local elementary, middle or high school under the guidance and supervision of an experienced teacher and university supervisor.
 This field experience will consist of 40 contact hours (4 hours per day, one day per week) over a ten-week period.
 Concurrent enrollment: EDU 509.
-Each semester.

-INTRODUCTION TO TEACHING
+EDU 510 2 INTRODUCTION TO TEACHING